Interdisciplinary Studies B.A. / B.S.

 - History consultant (Communication / Film Studies and History)

 - Pre-law (History / Political Science and Communication)

 - Orthotics and prosthetics (Kinesiology and Biology)

-1) Students will be assigned an academic advisor by the Records Office.
-Student and complete a plan for graduation.
+1) Student will be assigned an academic advisor by the Records Office.
+Student and advisor will complete a plan for graduation.

-2) Students will select two (or more) areas of emphasis, each to include 24 credit hours (9 upper division) to be determined by the sponsoring department(s).
+2) Student will select two (or more) areas of emphasis, each area to include 24 credit hours (9 upper division) to be determined by the sponsoring department(s).
 Emphasis areas will be identified on the student's transcript and diploma.

 4) BA graduates will meet the University's foreign language requirement, but are not required to declare a minor.